underwear/laravel-vue-good-table/DOCUMENTATION.md

 #### Column Conventions
 As noted above, Lvgt will "snake case" the displayable name of the column to determine the underlying database column.
-However, if necessary, you may pass the column name as the second argument to the field's make method:
+However, if necessary, you may pass the column name as the second argument to the column's make method:

 ```php
 Text::make('Name', 'name_column')